 Therefore, precautions should always be taken with such patients to prevent injury if they must stand for any length of time.
 Patients must be particularly careful if forced to stand or walk on or near inclines, on stairs or on surfaces that might facilitate poor balance or slip and fall conditions.
 Patients are advised to stay on soft surfaces or wear protective equipment if they are forced to stand or walk on hard surfaces.
 Alternately, having a person spot and support them is also a great solution if this option is viable.

-Therapeutic Walking for Spinal Stenosis
+Therapeutic Walking for Pain

 Walking is a basic life activity and once surrendered, might be difficult to regain by patients who remain bedridden for extended lengths of time.
 Therefore, if walking is deemed to be possible and safe, then patients are encouraged to continue to do so in order to maintain physical functionality and get much needed exercise that is required by the body for overall health and wellness.